GalaxyCong/HPMDubbing/README.md

 # Data Preparation

-## For voice preprocessing (mel-spectrograms, pitch, and energy), we first use the  MFA to obtain the alignments between the duration and the phoneme sequences.
+## For voice preprocessing (mel-spectrograms, pitch, and energy), Montreal Forced Aligner (MFA) is used to obtain the alignments between the utterances and the phoneme sequences.
 Alternatively, you can skip the below-complicated step, and use our extracted features, directly.

 ### Download the official [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) (MFA) package and run
 ```